SavannaPisc/MobileArchitecturalDecisions/Selection of a Push Notification Provider.md

 In each ADR file, write these sections: -->
 # Scenario 2

-# Decision Title: Selection of a
+# Decision Title: Selection of a Push Notification Provider
 ## Status

 Proposed